databaani/git-tutorial-asr2021/README.md

 # git-tutorial-asr2021

-Git is a distributed version control system
+Git is a distributed version control system.
+It facilates merging of different source codes from different developers.
+And codes are distributed among developers.
+Make a copy of the repository in your local machine and work offline, and then push your changes to the server.

 Install Git in your PC
 - Linux